Facilities and Other Resources Text

 GIS Help at the Dornsife School of Public Health

 Contact Steve Melly, GIS Analyst for Drexel's Urban Health Collaborative, at email@example.com to schedule an appointment for GIS support.

 PHMC’s Southeastern Pennsylvania Household Health Survey Data

 The Dornsife School of Public Health has a membership agreement with Public Health Management Corporation (PHMC) that includes access to their Community Health Database.
 At the Dornsife School of Public Health, this data is stored on a secured shared drive.

 Faculty, students, and staff: To access this data email firstname.lastname@example.org.

 The database includes the Southeastern Pennsylvania Household Survey - a large survey of the region’s health, focused on the health status and health care experiences of adults and children living in Philadelphia, Bucks, Chester, Delaware, and Montgomery counties.
 Interviews are conducted in over 10,000 households targeting key information about health status, personal health behaviors, and access to, utilization of, and quality of area health services.

 Sidney Kimmel Cancer Center Consortium

-The NCI-designated Sidney Kimmel Cancer Center (SKCC) Consortium is comprised of Thomas Jefferson University (the parent institution), Drexel University, and the Lankenau Institute for Medical Research.
-Through the consortium, Drexel University faculty members have access to bioimaging, cancer genomics, flow cytometry, informatics, translational research/pathology, x-ray crystallography and molecular characterization facilities at a reduced rate.
-A collaborative research agenda between the consortium institutions is also supported through integrated program meetings, seminars and symposia, networking activities, use of shared resources, and capacity building for research activities among the three institutions.
+The NCI-designated Sidney Kimmel Cancer Center (SKCC) Consortium is comprised of Thomas Jefferson University (the parent institution) and Drexel University.
+Through the consortium, Drexel University faculty members gain access to the SKCC Shared Resources, including Bioimaging, Flow Cytometry, Biostatistics, MetaOmics, Translational research/pathology, X-ray crystallography and molecular characterization facilities.
+A collaborative biomedical research agenda between the consortium institutions is also supported through integrated program meetings, symposia, participation in Grand Rounds, use of complementary shared resources, and teleconferencing for research activities between the institutions.